mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 <p class="description">Group your columns.</p>

-Grouping columns allows you to have multiple levels of columns in your header and to toggle column groups to show and hide additional columns.
+Grouping columns allows you to have a multi-level hierarchy of columns in your header.

 :::warning
 This feature is experimental, it needs to be explicitly activated using the `columnGrouping` experimental feature flag.